chenxiaolong/BCR/README.md

 BCR is direct boot aware, meaning that it's capable of running and recording calls before the device is initially unlocked following a reboot.
 In this state, most of BCR's functionality will still work, aside from features that require the contact list or call log.
 In practice, this means:

-* If auto-record rules are set up, they are mostly ignored.
-All contacts are treated as unknown numbers.
+* If auto-record rules are set up, the contact and contact group conditions will not match.
 * It's not possible to manually preserve the recording if an auto-record rule is set to discard it because BCR's notification is not accessible before the initial unlock.
 * The output filename, if using the default template, will only contain the caller ID, not the contact name or call log name.